TriplyDB/Documentation/docs/triply-client-js/index.md

    You can also add these lines to your `.profile` file in order to add these environment variables to every future terminal session.

-### Setting up a Triply Client project
+### Setting up a TriplyDB-js project

-The following steps are needed in order to setup a TypeScript project that uses the Triply Client library:
+The following steps are needed in order to setup a TypeScript project that uses the TriplyDB-js library:

 1. Create a directory for your project: